What are decarbonised fuels and what need do they meet?

 IBERDROLA AND DECARBONISED FUELS

 By being the most competitive and efficient, the direct electrification of the economy using renewable energy is today the best option for decarbonisation.
-There are however niches (such as shipping, aviation and high-temperature industries) that make up the 16 % of the EU's final consumption and emissions for which, as of today, electrification is not yet competitive or technically possible.
+There are however niches (such as shipping, aviation and high-temperature industries) that make up less than 15 % of the EU's final consumption and emissions for which, as of today, electrification is not yet competitive or technically possible.
 This is why the Iberdrola group is pressing for:

 - The use of decarbonised fuels in the consumption niches in which direct electrification is not possible or competitive.

 - Making the most of all the potential that the organic-based fuels have to offer as these are renewable options that improve the circular economy and help towards the development of rural areas.

 - The promotion of pilot R&D projects focusing on the immature technologies and encouraging industry to consume hydrogen as a raw material.